 Kale and Red Cabbage Slaw

-PIN Kale and Red Cabbage Slaw to try it later!
+PIN the Kale and Cabbage Slaw to try it later!

 One of the fun things about having a vegetable garden is growing plants you might not have tried, and many years ago I experimented with a type of heirloom kale called Red Russian Kale.
 That variety of kale is recommended for eating raw, and it was the inspiration for this Kale and Red Cabbage Slaw.

 And recently I made this again to improve the photos and see if I can entice fellow kale lovers to try it!
-I did like the flavor of the raw kale, and going partly on instinct, I combined it with red cabbage, green onions, and a slightly chile-flavored dressing to make a colorful coleslaw I thought was just delicious.
+I did like the flavor of the raw kale, and going partly on instinct, I combined it with red cabbage, green onions, and a sweet-sour dressing with a touch of red chile flavor to make a colorful coleslaw I thought was just delicious.

 What ingredients do you need for this recipe?